jvbenavi/k6wlr.com/content/articles/Tech/School.md

-Title: Misc
+Title: School
 Date: 2014-09-04
 Modified: 2014-09-03
-Authors: Jose Benavdes
+Authors: Jose Benavides
-Summary: Older projects
+Summary: A selection of work while in school at ASU

+Here's a selection of work done while in school at Arizona State University

 ## University Research: